swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 ## Proposed solution

-At a high level, this proposal entails adding API to the `Trait` protocol allowing a conforming type to opt-in to customizing the execution of test behavior.
+At a high level, this proposal entails adding API to the `Trait` protocol allowing a conforming type to opt-in to providing a custom execution scope for a test.
 We discuss how that capability should be exposed to trait types below.

 ### Supporting scoped access